AjGit24/hack-the-tunnels-challenges/challenges/add-navbar-component.md

 ## Acceptance Criteria:

 - Logo image should appear on left side.
-It should be reasonably sized (not huge / participant will probably need to give the image a width unless the image itself is small)
+It should be reasonably sized (not huge so the participant will probably need to give the image a width unless the image itself is small)

 - Navbar sticks to the top of page while scrolling down the page

-- buttons appear styled
+- Buttons appear styled

 - navbar elements do not touch the sides of the screen